What must be true for law enforcement to perform a search incident to arrest?

 Enhance your knowledge for the Maine Criminal Justice Academy Test.
 Utilize flashcards and multiple choice questions with detailed explanations to ace your exam!

-For law enforcement to perform a search incident to arrest, it is essential that probable cause must be established.
-This principle is grounded in the Fourth Amendment, which protects against unreasonable searches and seizures.
-Probable cause refers to the reasonable belief that a crime has been committed, or that evidence of a crime is present in a specific location.
+For law enforcement to conduct a search incident to arrest, it is essential that probable cause has been established.
+This principle originates from court rulings regarding the Fourth Amendment, which protects against unreasonable searches and seizures.
+Probable cause refers to a reasonable belief, based on facts and circumstances, that a person has committed a crime or is in the process of committing one.

 Subscribe